fmoreno07/nginx/README.md

 ![Version: 11.1.5](https://img.shields.io/badge/Version-11.1.5-informational?style=flat-square) ![AppVersion: 1.21.6](https://img.shields.io/badge/AppVersion-1.21.6-informational?style=flat-square)

 NGINX Open Source is a web server that can be also used as a reverse proxy, load balancer, and HTTP cache.
-Recommended for high-demanding sites due to its ability to provide faster contentxxxxxxxxxxxxxxx.
+Recommended for high-demanding sites due to its ability to provide faster content.

 **Homepage:** <https://github.com/bitnami/charts/tree/master/bitnami/nginx>